Jewel Shepard

-Jewel Shepard is an American writer, photographer, and actress, best known for her roles in movies such as Party Camp (1987) and The Return of the Living Dead (1985).
+Jewel Shepard is an American actress, writer and photographer best known for her roles in movies such as The Cooler, Hollywood Hot Tubs 2: Educating Crystal, Party Camp, Scenes from the Goldmine and The Return of the Living Dead.

 Career

 Acting

-Jewel Shepard arrived in California in the early 1980s, where she supported herself by working as a stripper in various Los Angeles strip clubs and modeling for car shoots.
+Jewel Shepard arrived in California in the 1970s, where she supported herself by working as a stripper in various Los Angeles strip clubs and modeling for car shoots.
 It was during her time stripping that she met genre filmmaker Dan O'Bannon.
 After a number of small television roles, Shepard broke into film with H. B. Halicki's The Junkman (1982).
 Roles in over a dozen B movies followed; including 1985's The Return of the Living Dead, which was directed and written by O'Bannon, and then in the 1987 film Party Camp.

 Writing

 In 1992 she capitalized on her "B-girl" status by penning Invasion of the B-Girls, a book of interviews with cult actresses such as Kitten Natividad, Linnea Quigley, Yvette Vickers, Haji, and Mary Woronov.

 She has also written for such publications as Esquire, Premiere, Cosmopolitan, Details, and The Associated Press.

 Her autobiography, If I'm So Famous, How Come Nobody's Ever Heard of Me?, detailing some of the less glamorous aspects of film making and her experiences working in adult entertainment, was published in 1996.